What Is General Liability Insurance & Do I Need It?

 Additional Types Of Liability Insurance

-For all of the things your basic general liability insurance doesn’t cover, there are other insurance policies that will help provide you with the coverage you need.
+For all of the things your basic general liability insurance doesn’t cover, there are other additional insurance policies you can carry that will help provide you with the coverage you need.
 General liability is the foundation; once you’ve started with that policy, it’s easy to add others and bundle your policies with other insurance options.
 So, what options do you have?

 Commercial Property Insurance

-This insurance covers damage to your property because of fire or tornados or hurricanes or vandalism.
+This insurance covers damage to your property because of fire or vandalism.
 Strong winds push a tree into your building?
 This is the insurance for those claims.

 Business Owner’s Policy